timescale/docs/promscale/visualize-data/apm-experience.md

   more information about installing the extension, see the [toolkit extension installation documentation][install-extension].

-You can use one of these methods to import APM dashboards:
+You can use one of these methods to import dashboards:
 *  From the Grafana community the dashboards published by Promscale.
 *  From Promscale Github repository as JSON files.